Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 $ heroku create your-app-name
 ```

-Replace `your-app-name` with the name of the app.
+Replace `your-app-name` with the desired name of the app.

 ![Screenshot of the terminal after running the command "heroku create hello-books-api"](../assets/deployment/deployment_heroku-cli-create.png)